pamoller/react-fixed-float-input/README.md

 Use it to start and end editing of the encapsulated ````<input/>```` field with a float of fixed precision.

-e.g. start by 0.00 and with end: 9.99.
-But allow fee editing in between.
+e.g. start by 0.00 and with end: 9.99, but allow free editing in between.

 ## Installation